 - Applications from individuals are ineligible.

-- Costs incurred prior to the receipt of an application are not eligible for assistance.
+- Costs incurred before the receipt of an application are not eligible for assistance.

-- Fundraising events, capital building or development, and major equipment purchases are ineligible.
+- Fundraising events, capital building and development, and major equipment purchases are ineligible.

 - All projects must have defined start and end dates.
-If dates need to adjust when funding is awarded, the program officer must be informed.
+If dates need to be adjusted when funding is awarded, the program officer must be informed.

 Payment Conditions of Funding